The Great Web Maintainability Survey

 Post from May 14, 2017 (↻ October 30, 2019), filed under Web Development.

 The maintenance and economics of websites (and apps) is a much-neglected topic in the web development community, perhaps encouraged by both project owners, who are at times inhibited by counter-productive mindsets, perhaps supported by unhealthy abstraction through tools, frameworks, and libraries.

 The cost of maintenance is high, however, manifesting itself in many a redo that should have been a redesign, and that sometimes foolishly so, given that there are many plain unnecessary changes.
 All changes have a price, and so if there’s one thing imperative in web development then it’s to prevent, by design, all changes that can be avoided—including things as inane as renaming style sheets.

-Now, I have written about the maintenance and maintainability of websites for many years, and I deem it’s time to survey the industry again and collect, more comprehensively this time, current good (but also poor) practices around maintainability.
-For that reason I’ve created a brief survey which I invite you to contribute to and, if you like to bring more light into the subject, too, share:
+Now, I have written about the maintenance and maintainability of websites for many years, and I deem it’s important to survey the industry again and collect, more comprehensively this time, current good (but also poor) practices around maintainability.
+For that reason I’ve created a brief survey which I invite you to contribute to:

 Figure: Three questions for you.